-It’s no secret that our volunteers are amazing.
-Time after time, they make incredible efforts to get informed and take action to advocate for a world without extreme poverty, and we have so much appreciation for the contributions of every single one of our volunteers.
-We are happy to highlight eleven individuals who have been selected as our 2020 volunteer award winners.
+It’s no secret that our volunteers are amazing!
+Time after time, they make incredible efforts to get informed and take action to advocate for a world without extreme poverty.
+Our Results Canada 2020 Volunteer Awards puts the spotlight on a few of our volunteers, but we have so much appreciation for the contributions of every single one.

 This year, this award goes to 2 people who started volunteering with Results since the last national conference in May 2018 and have already had a profound impact.

 Franck is one of two winners of the New Active Volunteer Award.
 He is very interested in social justice and believes strongly in the power of citizens.
 Franck joined Results Canada's Montreal group at the end of 2018:

 "Very simply: I went to the website, filled in the questionnaire to confirm my interest, and someone contacted me!
 In one month, I felt at the heart of a positive and concrete action, in which I felt at home and part of a network."

 Franck is particularly proud of the meeting he had with his former MP and another volunteer, Sophie.
 Franck and Sophie worked on their advocacy together and after much preparation, they went to the meeting.

 "Advocacy means speaking up for those who have no voice.
 It is a rhetorical commitment to promote social justice among those who can act massively: elected officials.
 And that's a good thing: it's their job.”

 It is also thanks to Franck that the Montreal Olympic Tower was illuminated in red to recognize World TB Day in 2019 and 2020!
 He would not accept any answer other than yes!
 In addition, Franck managed to get his opinion letter published in the community newspaper Entrée Libre.
 What could be more rewarding than to write and see the fruit of his work published!